sugarlabs/stick-hero-activity/README.md

 # Stick-Hero
-An arcade game Sitick Man for Sugar.
+An arcade game for Sugar.

 # Installation of dependencies(Through terminal)